The ‘Allan Prize’ Essay Competition

-The ITS UK Essay Competition invites those early into their careers to submit an essay on a chosen transport technology-related topic, with the opportunity to win £500 and a mentoring session with a leading industry figure!
+The ITS UK ‘Allan Prize’ Essay Competition invites postgraduate students, studying a transport discipline, and early career transport professionals to submit an essay on a chosen transport technology-related topic, with the opportunity to win £750, receive recognition at a reception in Parliament, and a mentoring session with a leading industry figure!

-Our Early Careers’ Essay Competition is the industry’s annual celebration of those just starting out in the sector.
-Each year, we invite early career professionals, (those within the first five years of their career in the industry), students and apprentices to submit a 1,500 word essay on a subject related to transport technology and intelligent mobility.
+Our Allan Prize Essay Competition is the industry’s annual celebration of those just starting out in the sector.
+Each year, we invite early career professionals, (those within the first five years of their career in the industry, including apprentices), and postgraduate transport students to submit a 2,000 word essay on a subject related to transport technology and intelligent mobility.

 The Competition aims to bring out the creative expression, originality, technical understanding and effective communication of the next generation of intelligent transport professionals and to act as a catalyst for new ideas and thinking in the sector.
 Often the newest, most profound ideas come from those just starting out.

-Two winners are selected – one early careers professional and one student or apprentice – each of whom will recieve a £500 prize and a mentoring session with a leading industry expert.
-Plus, the winner will have their essay published by ITS UK and shared with thousands of members, giving them a fantastic head-start in their career!
+Two winners are selected – one early careers professional and one postgraduate student – each of whom will receive a £750 prize, presented to them at ITS UK’s annual Parliamentary Reception, as well as a mentoring session with a leading industry expert.
+Plus, the winners will have their essay published by ITS UK and shared with thousands of members, giving them a fantastic head-start in their career!

 I’m really grateful to have my work recognised.
 This piece gave me the chance to reflect on how engineering can be more inclusive using insights from health data to help shape transport systems that better serve diverse needs